[for optimal viewing: adjust brightness, contrast, and/or gamma on video screen settings]

 [click image for large size and scroll mouse wheel to browse]

-DGA1 - "Blue Lagoon
+DGA1 - "Blue Lagoon"

 Coconut-eye view across South Basin to 'Turtle Cove' and the barachois.